limbah/Server-Manager/README.md

 # Server-Manager

 A little dashboard in PHP for manage your server. without data-base
+You can view a demo version here: https://server-manager.limbah.dev/

 ## Requirements
  - Web server on Unix system